opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/y-gantry-assembly/index.md

 ## X Motor Mount Sub-Assembly

-{{< container-image path="images/67e988e25ac5b706.png" alt="" >}}

-### Assembly

 1. Install the GT2 pulley onto the motor shaft.
 The set screw side of the pulley should be nearest the motor.
 Tighten the set screws to lock the pulley into place.
 It should be at the tip of the shaft.

 {{< container-image path="images/9686654f59bcb958.png" alt="" >}}

 2. Place the motor onto the X motor mount with the wires exiting the motor on the left side of the bracket.

-{{< container-image path="images/d4fe19a45fa32c2d.png" alt="" >}}
+{{< container-image path="images/Screen Shot 2022-02-04 at 6.03.15 PM.png" alt="" >}}

 3. Insert a M3xmm machine screw into each of the 4 holes in the bracket and tighten to secure the motor to the mount.

 {{< container-image path="images/a4fa139b460ee08e.png" alt="" >}}

-## Roller Sub-Assemblies
+## Y Gantry Sub-Assemblies

-### Assembly

-1. Insert a M5 Hex Nut into one of the hex nut locations on the Y gantry body and push into the 3d print.
+1. Insert a M5 Hex Nut into each of the hex nut locations indicated below on a Y Gantry (FDM-0005).

 {{< container-image path="images/a34f008d4f41a1f7.png" alt="" >}}

-2. Pull the hex nut fully into location by screwing a M5x10mm machine screw into it from the opposite side of the Y gantry body.
+2. Pull the hex nuts fully into location by screwing a M5x10mm machine screw into them from the opposite side of the Y gantry.
 Then unscrew the M5x10mm machine screw.

-3. Repeat steps 1-2 for the remaining seven M5 nut locations.
-4. Insert a M3 Hex Nut vertically into the slot near the adjustment slot on the Y Gantry Body.
+3. Insert a M3 Hex Nut vertically into the slot near the adjustment slot on the Y gantry.

 {{< container-image path="images/6a3e204d383a25c0.png" alt="" >}}

-5. Tighten an M3 x 16mm screw into the Hex Nut installed in the previous step.
+4. Tighten an M3x16mm machine screw into the nut installed in the previous step.
+Don't tighten all the way, just screw it in until you can see the tip of the screw poking into the slot.

-6. Insert a M3 Hex Nut vertically into the slot near the adjustment slot on the Y Gantry Support.
+5. Insert an M3 nut vertically into the slot indicated below on a Y Gantry Support (FDM-0008).

 {{< container-image path="images/bbbd82638c34d66f.png" alt="" >}}

-7. Tighten an M3 x 16mm screw into the Hex Nut installed in the previous step.
+6. Tighten an M3x16mm machine screw into the nut installed in the previous step.
+Don't tighten all the way, just screw it in until you can see the tip of the screw poking into the slot.

-8. Insert a M5x40mm machine screw into the Y Gantry Body through each of the two positions for the top rollers.
+7. Insert a M5x40mm machine screw into the Y gantry through each of the two positions for the top rollers.

 {{< container-image path="images/44c1405308f220fb.png" alt="" >}}

-9. Place a V-Slot roller onto the two M5x40mm machine screws.
+8. Place a V-Slot roller onto the two M5x40mm machine screws.

 {{< container-image path="images/3fc8d3ccf3b259f.png" alt="" >}}

-10. Insert M5 Hex Nuts into back side of Y Gantry Support and then place the Y gantry support onto the two M5x40mm machine screws.
-Dont bother tightening these all the way, we'll need to loosen them in a later step.
+9. Insert M5 nuts into back side of Y gantry support and then place it onto the two M5x40mm machine screws.
+Screw them in so they're attached, but don't bother tightening them all the way; we'll need to loosen them in a later step.

 {{< container-image path="images/5ca849a0a5e7e379.png" alt="" >}}
 {{< container-image path="images/714f9529b4e71eb9.png" alt="" >}}

-11. Repeat steps 1-10 for the second Y gantry body & support
+10. Repeat steps 1-9 for the second Y gantry and Y gantry support.

 ## Final Assembly

-13. Place a gantry body assembly (steps 1-10 x 2) on each end of a v-slot extrusion.
+1. Place a Y gantry assembly on each end of a v-slot extrusion.
 Don't worry about pushing it all the way into the print; there's extra space for adjustment.

 {{< container-image path="images/77acd3e2386adf2a.png" alt="" >}}

-15. Drop in and position a nut under the machine screw hole on the top of each gantry side and **loosely thread** a M5x10mm machine screw into each of the nuts.
+2. Drop in and position a nut under the machine screw hole on the top of each gantry side and **loosely thread** a M5x10mm machine screw into each of the nuts.
 We do not want to tighten these yet; there is still adjusting to do.

 {{< container-image path="images/top_screw.png" alt="" >}}

-21. Using four M5x25mm machine screws, attach the X idler assembly to the right side gantry body.
+3. Using four M5x25mm machine screws, attach the X idler assembly to the right side gantry body.
 Note that this part does have a polarity: the head of the machine screw that holds the idler should be visible when looking down at the top of the machine.

-{{< container-image path="images/c016aff7f7be5946.png" alt="" >}}
+{{< container-image path="images/Screen Shot 2022-02-04 at 6.13.04 PM.png" alt="" >}}

-22. Using four M5x25mm machine screws, attach the X motor mount & gantry umbilical mount to the left side gantry body.
+4. Using four M5x25mm machine screws, attach the X motor mount & gantry umbilical mount to the left side gantry assembly.
 The motor should be on top with the pulley facing downwards.
 The umbilical mount should be at the back, on the same side as the wires.
-TODO(pic of left side of y gantry with motor)

-{{< container-image path="images/motor_holder_and_umbilical.png" alt="" >}}
+{{< container-image path="images/Screen Shot 2022-02-04 at 6.15.41 PM.png" alt="" >}}